justtheimpaler/debbie/README.md

 ## Error Handling

 By default, errors during the *build* sequence are considered fatal and Debbie will stop the execution.
-Errors during the *clean* sequence are by default not considered fatal, Debbie will display them but will continue the execution normally.
+Errors during the *clean* sequence are by default considered non-fatal; Debbie will display them but will continue the execution normally.
 In practice a clean sequence can be run multiple times in a row.
-This can be useful if the developer considers the database objcts dependencies will sort themselves out if run enough times in a row.
+This can be useful if the developer considers the database objects dependencies will sort themselves out if `clean` is run enough times in a row.

-Warnings are never considered fatal and are displayed (by default).
+Warnings messages are displayed, by default.
 They can be useful in some databases like Sybase (SAP ASE), where the execution plan of a query is displayed in the warnings output stream.
+In other databases (such as DB2) they can be quite serious, and maybe should be treated as errors.

 The handling of errors in the build and clean sequences as well as the treatment of warnings can be changed throught the configuration properties.